zachar-chorny/cinema-shop/README.md

 * Maven
 * JSON
 ## Opportunities depending on the role
-To test this application, I provide two ready-made users:
+There are two ready-made users provided for testing this application:
-* username admin@i.ua with password admin123 with role admin
+* username admin@i.ua with password admin123 and role `ADMIN`
-* username user@i.ua with password user123 with role user
+* username user@i.ua with password user123 and role `USER`

-Use pre-made or register your own user (POST: /register)
+You can also register a new one (POST: /register)

 The admin has access to such endpoints:
 * POST: /cinema-halls